BMW 330e interior, dashboard & comfort

 BMW 330e dashboard

 The 330e features a typically stylish and driver-orientated dashboard of the type we've come to expect from BMW.
-It's more straightforward and less fussy than what you find in the current Audi A4 and Mercedes C-Class, and benefits from simple shortcut buttons and a rotary-controlled infotainment screen that's more logical to use than most rivals, too.
+It's more straightforward and less fussy than what you find in the Audi A4 and Mercedes C-Class, and benefits from simple shortcut buttons and a rotary-controlled infotainment screen that's more logical to use than what's on offer in most rivals, too.

 Equipment, options & accessories

-M Sport (generally the big seller in the range) adds a different design of 18-inch alloys, a 12.3-inch dashboard display, a series of connected online services, M Sport styling touches and logos inside, an M Sport bodykit outside, a leather steering wheel, uprated brakes and sports suspension.
+M Sport (generally the top seller) adds a different design of 18-inch alloys, M Sport styling touches and logos inside, an M Sport bodykit outside, a leather steering wheel, uprated brakes and sports suspension.
+At the very top of the range is the M Sport Pro Edition, which ups the wheel size to 19 inches and adds its own distinctive exterior and interior styling flourishes.

 Infotainment, apps & sat nav